-In this section, the final report should provide a summary of the technical assistance activities for the whole programme duration.
-In addition, if the technical assistance was used to support the launch of the ENI CBC 2014-2020 programme, the summary should include this information as well.
+The final report should provide a summary of the technical assistance activities for the whole programme duration.
+If relevant, information about the technical assistance used to support the launch of the ENI CBC 2014-2020 programmes should be included as well.